Hassi34/document-portal/README.md

 * Background re-chunking service
 * Provider-native usage for all vendors
 * Authorization / tenancy layer

-## License

-This project is licensed under the terms of the LICENSE file included in the repository.

-## Support & Connect

-If you find this project useful:
-* Please consider ★ starring the repository — it helps others discover it.
-* Connect / reach out on LinkedIn: [Your Name](https://www.linkedin.com/in/your-profile/) (replace with your profile URL).
-* Share feedback or open an issue for ideas, bugs, or enhancements.

-Early adopters and contributors are welcome — feel free to submit PRs for tests, providers, or observability improvements.

 ### Detailed Sequence (Request Path)
 1. Client calls `/api/v1/chat/index` with documents.